 Also, make sure to enjoy the Latvian tradition of sauna.
 It’s a perfect winter activity and an incredibly relaxing experience.
 There are saunas in most of the high-end hotels and other stand-alone facilities in the city like Balta Pirts Sauna.

 Of course, the city of Riga hosts unforgettable Christmas Markets, and they claim to be the site of the first-ever Christmas tree.
 Regardless, you will find plenty of fun during your winter trip to Riga.

 By Derek and Mike from Robe Trotting

 Soak in the city’s festive vibe all through December.
-There are Lantern Parade, beautiful Christmas markets, a largest ice skating rink in Britain and brilliant pantomimes that certainly gives you a great Christmas feel.
+There are Lantern Parade, beautiful Christmas markets, the largest ice skating rink in Britain and brilliant pantomimes that certainly give you a great Christmas feel.

-End the year in style by joining what is known as one of the largest new year street party.
+End the year in style by joining what is known as one of the largest New Year’s street parties.
 This 3-day event begins with a torchlight procession.
-It is filled with music concerts, traditional Scottish dancing, fireworks and ends with loony dunk (a cold dip into a freezing river with fancy costume).
+It is filled with music concerts, traditional Scottish dancing, and fireworks and ends with a loony dunk (a cold dip into a freezing river with fancy costumes).

 Explored by Anuradha from Country Hopping Couple

 Tromso in winter is magical, and its small size makes it a perfect city break in Europe.
 While the city is relatively small, it provides the ideal gateway to explore the Arctic and what it has to offer.
 While there may not be much daylight in winter, there are still plenty of activities available, including dog sledging, whale watching, and more.

 In the evenings, explore the fantastic culinary scene of the city, with plenty of independent restaurants serving up regional dishes utilising rare and wonderful Arctic ingredients from cloudberries to Arctic Char and beyond.